 The Company aims to provide the highest possible level of customer service by delivering high quality products on time and in full and resolving any customer complaints both promptly and fairly.
-The Company undertakes an annual customer satisfaction survey and uses the feedback from this process to improve the services offered.

 Suppliers

 The Company develops strategic relationships with key suppliers in order to build mutually beneficial and lasting partnerships.
 Engagement with suppliers is primarily through regular contract reviews which take into account not only the supply of products and services but also compliance with the governance requirements of the UK Bribery Act and the Modern Slavery Act.